 Existing inventory, park classifications and the needs assessment work together to determine the ultimate park recommendations.
 Analysis of the community's size and the size of existing parks were also conducted to determine park classifications.
 Traditional classifications for mini, neighborhood and community parks were analyzed, including their respective service radius and recreational features in comparison to the city's physical layout.
 It was determined that four primary classifications are appropriate for El Campo.
 The mini and neighborhood park types will be well-served with close-to-home parks.
-Community parks will make up the larger, all-encompassing type parks.
-The greenbelt/trails parks and special use parks were also included, both types usually exhibiting single amenities, special locations or very targeted user groups.
+Community parks were also included, both types usually exhibiting single amenities, special locations or very targeted user groups.